Big Hero 6 (film): Plot

-In the futuristic city of San Fransokyo (a portmanteau of San Francisco and Tokyo), Hiro Hamada, a 14-year-old high school graduate and robotics prodigy, is competing in underground robot fights for a living, constantly dodging violent threats from his bitter, defeated opponents.
-In an effort to get Hiro out of this dangerous lifestyle, Hiro's older brother Tadashi takes him to his research lab at the San Fransokyo Institute of Technology.
-Hiro meets Tadashi's friends Go Go, Wasabi, Honey Lemon, and Fred, as well as his creation Baymax — an inflatable healthcare robot — and his mentor, Professor Robert Callaghan.
-Inspired, Hiro gives up his robot fighting habits and applies to the university, impressing the school's showcase with his project: a swarm of tiny microbots that can link together in any configuration using a neural transmitter.
-Callaghan accepts him into the school, and Hiro rejects tech giant Alistair Krei's offer to buy the microbots.
-When a fire erupts moments later, Tadashi rushes inside to save Callaghan, but dies when the building collapses after an explosion resulting from the fire.
+In the futuristic city of San Fransokyo, Hiro Hamada, a 14-year-old high school graduate and robotics prodigy, spends his time competing in illegal underground robot fights.
+Hoping to get him out of this dangerous lifestyle, his older brother Tadashi takes him to the San Fransokyo Institute of Technology, where Hiro meets Tadashi's closest friends – gritty Go Go, neurotic Wasabi, bubbly Honey Lemon and comic book fan Fred.
+Tadashi also introduces his project, inflatable healthcare robot Baymax.
+After meeting Tadashi's mentor Professor Robert Callaghan, Hiro applies to the university, impressing the school's showcase with his project – microbots that can link together into any configuration using a neural transmitter.
+Hiro is accepted, but the celebration is brief when a fire breaks out while Callaghan is still in the building.
+Tadashi rushes back inside to save him, only for the building to explode, killing them both.